 Dependents moving with Service Members to Hawai'i must be Command Sponsored.
 This means that the installation is able to support the Family Members' basic needs.
+To qualify for a "With Dependents" tour to Hawai'i, the Soldier must have served for 36 months with 12 months remaining on his or her contract.
+Exceptions may apply.
+Command Sponsorship should be secured before

-Command Sponsorship should be secured before Dependents come to Hawai'i.
+Dependents come to Hawai'i.
 Command Sponsorship beings the day the application is approved by the Army.
 It does not begin the day family members arrive in Hawai'i.
 It enables the Army to pay for flights and appropriate family housing.
 To receive Command Sponsorship, Dependents must be cleared through the Exceptional Family Member Program.
 EFMP ensures your family's special medical or educational needs are met before, during, and after your move.